dengking/compiler-principle/docs/3-Lexical-Analysis/3.6-Finite-Automata/index.md

 # 3.6 Finite Automata

-We shall now discover how Lex turns its input program into a lexical analyzer.
+We shall now discover how Lex turns its input program into a **lexical analyzer**.
 At the heart of the transition is the formalism known as [*finite automata*](https://en.wikipedia.org/wiki/Finite-state_machine).
 These are essentially graphs, like transition diagrams, with a few differences:

 1、**Finite automata** are recognizers ; they simply say "yes" or "no" about each possible input string.